sarath-menon/master_thesis/prompts/prompt_refinement.md

 For each object, provide:
 - Name: A name for the object in {object_name_limit} words or less.
 - Description: A detailed description of the object's location, shape, color, and appearance, using no more than {description_length} words.
-Use full sentences.
 - Category: The category the object belongs to one of the above.
 - Reasoning: A concise 10-word explanation of why the object is important for interaction.